Render

 A Few Quick Notes About The Code Above

-This sets the background to the the input background or, if it doesn’t have value, it sets it to "black-white"
+This sets the background to the input background, or if it doesn’t have a value, it sets it to "#000-#fff"

 The Children Attribute

-The children attribute is a bool type attribute that can go on any tags throughout the template.
+attribute is a bool type attribute that can go on any tags throughout the template.
 This attribute will move the children of the original element to this element to be compiled within the template.
-For example if you wanted to make a stack-like element that is alway layed out vertically you can do this:
+For example, if you wanted to make a stack-like element that is always laid out vertically, you can do this:

 await template(`